Where to Invest your money?

 Let’s start with something a little risky but which has a great deal of interest (and newsworthy stories).

-With more and more people switching modes of transport from traditional petrol cars to more environmentally friendly electric cars and bikes.
-It may be worth investing in lithium mines as the switch takes place as lithium is one of the main elements added to make rechargeable batteries used in new electric cars and bikes, with the two biggest lithium miners being Australia and Chile.
+With more and more people switching modes of transport from traditional petrol cars to more environmentally friendly electric cars and bikes, it may be worth investing in lithium mines as the switch takes place.
+This is because lithium is one of the main elements added to make rechargeable batteries used in new electric cars and bikes, with the two biggest lithium miners being Australia and Chile.
 Expectations in Europe for the electric car market to triple in size from 2018, where only 60 models of electric cars are available to 214 models by 2021.
 There are also further plans within Europe to build up to 16 large lithium-ion battery plants in preparation for a growing electric car market.
 Electric cars are also set to be become more appealing to customers with more affordable types and more energy efficient electric cars which can last longer on the road.

 However, Lithium is not only used for rechargeable batteries but also used in medical usage as well with Lithium being used as an anti-depressant to help people with depression and reduce the likeness of suicide.
 Lithium also has a part in nuclear physics with it being used as a fusion fuel for some military weapons.